-For a repository installation, by default, the repository backingstore is the <data-dir>/repositorydata directory.
-You can modify the <data-dir>/conf/repository/server.properties file or use ecconfigure to update the backingstore location.
+For a repository installation, by default, the repository backingstore is the <DATA_DIRECTORY>/repository-data directory.
+You can modify the <DATA_DIRECTORY>/conf/repository/server.properties file or use ecconfigure to update the backingstore location.
 Determining exactly how much free space the backingstore disk/partition needs to accommodate your artifact versions can be difficult.
 Here is one approach to approximate the disk size you need: